nomads-pipa/bot/readme.md

 3. It retrieves the group ID for `Pipa Digital Nomads`.
 4. It listens for new messages in the group and checks for keyword matches.
 5. If a keyword is detected, it sends the corresponding response.
-6. It schedules and sends tide data daily at 19:30 São Paulo time.
+6. It schedules and alerts (check features)..
 7. If disconnected, it attempts to reconnect automatically.

 ## Logging & Debugging